 About: Tunbridge Wells Mountaineering Club (TWMC) is a friendly group of around 60 members spread across Kent, Sussex and Surrey.
-The club was founded in 1984 and welcomes climbers of all abilities, we have members in their 20s through to their 60s.
+The club was founded in 1984 and welcomes adult climbers of all abilities, we have members in their 20s through to their 60s.
 Most of our activity is roped rock climbing and some bouldering, summer alpine and Scottish winter mountaineering.
+Members are fairly self-organising and much of our climbing is informally organised by independent climbers.
 Several members are keen to share their knowledge with others.
-We are also advocates of professional instruction; a local climbing school Nuts4Climbing offer new members a 10% discount on courses and we have a training subsidy scheme available to established members.
-This encourages skills development and sharing across the club.
+We are also advocates of professional instruction; we have a training subsidy scheme to encourage skills development and sharing within the club.
 We’re not-for-profit and are run by a volunteer Committee.

-Local Climbing: We are regulars on the Southern Sandstone outcrops about 15 minutes drive from Tunbridge Wells.
+Sandstone Climbing: We are regulars on the Southern Sandstone outcrops about 15 minutes drive from Tunbridge Wells.
 It’s top-roping and bouldering only due to the soft nature of the rock.
-Meeting us for a climb locally is the best way to get to know the club.
-From April to October we climb outdoors on weekday evenings at least once a week and members are out climbing most dry weekends.
+Meeting us for a climb locally is the best way to get to know the club, people often mix in and share ropes, meaning you can climb more routes – as well as the social, this is the main reason to come to ‘club night’!
+From April to October we climb outdoors on weekday evenings, usually Tuesdays & Thursdays, and members are often out most dry weekends.

 We organise 4 large ‘club trips’ per year, these attract around 20 people and are a great way to get to know other members.
-Popular destinations: Peak District Gritstone in spring, Snowdonia in summer, the Gower Peninsular during August school holidays.
 Affordable group accommodation is usually organised by someone and you may need to pay a deposit to secure your bunk / pitch.
 We’ll visit crags with low grade classics and 3* test pieces.
 If you’re looking to climb with someone new, these are very social and friendly trips to join.

 In addition, our members organise many ‘personal trips’ to various UK climbing destinations at weekends.
 These are often extended to other members and are just as much fun.
-You will see people advertising for ‘another experienced pair to join a car share’ or ‘we are climbing & camping here if others wish to join’.
+You will see people advertising for “another experienced pair to join a car share” or “we are climbing & camping here if others wish to join”.
 These smaller, self-organised trips are how most of our climbing happens.
-This is different to the large London clubs which plan a formal meets calendar a year in advance.
-Our members prefer to be flexible, take people’s preferences, ability and the weather into account.
-Large groups are fun but bring extra admin, and if not managed well, can have a detrimental impact on the crag and others’ enjoyment.
-Weekend trips are often to the Peak District, Pembroke, The Gower, Baggy Point, North Wales, Swanage, Portland, Dartmoor, Cornwall or the Lakes.
+In contrast to the large London clubs which plan meets a year ahead, our members prefer to be flexible, take people’s preferences, ability and the weather into account.

 Winter Climbing: We have a small contingent of Scottish Winter climbers and walkers who drive north to swing their ice axes around in the Highlands.
 Most of us are hoping for another Beast of the East so we can take our crampons to North Wales or the Lakes which are considerably closer!
 A number of members run, cycle or mountain bike in winter to keep fit and some of us ski / snowboard.